TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/machinelearning-datastore-unabletomountdownloadupload.md

 # Unable to mount, download, upload to a datastore

-After retriving a datastore from the workspace, if you are unable to mount, download, or upload to the datastores, follow the steps below to diagnose and resolve the issue.
+After retrieving a datastore from the workspace, if you are unable to mount, download, or upload to the datastores, follow the steps below to diagnose and resolve the issue.

 ## **Recommended Steps**